donovan-h-parks/ExpressBetaDiversity/README.md

 If you use EBD in your research, please cite:

 Parks, D.H. and Beiko, R.G.
+2013.
 Measures of phylogenetic differentiation provide robust and complementary insights into microbial communities.
-ISME J.
+ISME J, 7:173-83.

 Contact Information:
 -------------------------------------------------------------------------------

 Donovan Parks
-parks@cs.dal.ca
+donovan.parks@gmail.com

 Robert Beiko
 beiko@cs.dal.ca